nasa-gibs/gibs-web-examples/README.md

 matrix set name

 See the "Rolling Seven Day Slider" examples for more information.

+The Web Mercator endpoints return a blank map at zoom level zero due to a bug in the tiling software.
+This issue will be fixed sometime in the future.

 [Worldview](https://github.com/nasa-gibs/worldview) is a web application that uses GIBS as its primary image source.